 1. Parents have a key role to play in the religious formation of their children.
 They are asked to follow the Religion programme from the child’s book, and help with the Religion copy or workbook when it is sent home.
 2. The pupils receive the Sacraments of Penance and Holy Communion when they are in Second Class and they receive Confirmation when they are in Sixth Class.
 The preparation of the children for sacraments is a shared responsibility for pupils, teachers, parents and parish clergy.
 3. On certain occasions throughout the school year, the children may participate in prayer services or a class Mass.

 Pupils are given homework with the aims of reinforcing class work, allowing and encouraging the child to work independently and fostering good work habits.
 Each teacher decides on the amount of work suitable for each class/pupil.
 The emphasis is always on quality not quantity.
 A homework diary is issued by the school.
-Please use it to check given tasks are completed, to record problems and to daily sign.
-Homework offers an opportunity to parents to fulfil in a particular way their role as primary educators of their children.
+Please use it to check that given tasks are completed, to record problems and sign it daily.
+Homework offers an opportunity to parents to fulfil their role as primary educators of their children in a particular way.

 From Junior Infants, the children are taught the basic steps of a joined script style.
 While readiness is a factor, it is to be hoped that most pupils will be using a joined script by the end of Sixth Class.